dkahle/ggmap/README.md

 something like `key=xxx`.
 (Read the details section of the `register_google()` documentation for a bit more info on this point.)

-We hope the new version of **ggmap** will be on CRAN soon, but until then you can install the version here with:
+The new version of **ggmap** is now on CRAN soon, but you can install the latest version, including an important bug fix in `mapdist()`, here
+with:

 ``` r
 if(!requireNamespace("devtools")) install.packages("devtools")
 devtools::install_github("dkahle/ggmap")
 ```

-The details of the readme below will be changed shortly to reflect these changes.
-Thanks for your patience!

 <hr>